Cremuss/blender-data-baker/README.md

 > [!NOTE]
 > As mentioned in the [VAT](#VAT) section, pixel interpolation can provide frame interpolation for free.
 However, as we've noted, *Nearest sampling* may be the preferred choice.
 In that case, frame interpolation can still be achieved, but you'll need an **additional texture sample** to fetch the data one frame ahead and **perform the interpolation manually**.

+To summarize, it’s not the higher texture resolution itself that causes precision issues.
+Rather, for VATs and similar techniques, the problem arises because vertices need to be centered on texels, and as texture resolution increases, the texels become smaller, making imprecision issues more apparent.

 ### Fixing Normals